 Overview of assessment of other facts and circumstances

 IFRS 11.B30: A joint arrangement might be structured in a separate vehicle whose legal form confers separation between the parties and the separate vehicle.
 The contractual terms agreed among the parties might not specify the parties’ rights to the assets and obligations for the liabilities, yet consideration of other facts and circumstances can lead to such an arrangement being classified as a joint operation.
 This will be the case when other facts and circumstances give the parties rights to the assets, and obligations for the liabilities, relating to the arrangement.

-This is the part where many of joint arrangements, which seem to be joint ventures at first, become joint operations.
-IFRS 11 makes it clear that a joint arrangement which is primarily designed for the provision of output to the parties is a joint operation, even if structured in a separate vehicle.
+This is the part of the assessment where many of joint arrangements, which seem to be joint ventures at first, become joint operations.
+For example, IFRS 11 makes it clear that a joint arrangement which is primarily designed for the provision of output to the parties is a joint operation, even if it’s structured in a separate vehicle.
 See paragraphs IFRS 11.B29-B32 for more discussion and a decision tree in paragraph IFRS 11.B33.

 See also Examples 1 – 6 accompanying IFRS 11.

-In March 2015, the Interpretations Committee (IFRIC) published useful agenda decisions relating to assessing other facts and circumstances.
-There were several specific fact patterns discussed by the IFRIC, the most useful in my opinion are summarised below.
+In March 2015, the IFRS Interpretations Committee published useful agenda decisions relating to assessing other facts and circumstances.
+There were several specific fact patterns discussed by the IFRIC, the most useful are summarised below.

 Output sold at a market price

 IFRIC discussed whether the fact that the output from the joint arrangement is sold to the parties of the joint arrangement at a market price prevents the joint arrangement from being classified as a joint operation, when assessing other facts and circumstances.